destroflyer/maniascript/docs/basics/types.md

 ## Ident
 Every class in ManiaScript has a unique `Id` property of the type `Ident`, that can be used to identify the class.
 When not available, the value is `NullId`.

+## Void
+`Void` is a type that represents the absence of an actual type.
+It's not possible to create variables of this type, it is only used when declaring functions that return nothing.

 ## Casting
+TODO

 ## Not documented
 - `Class` (?)